adriasara/woopSicredi-jobs/README.md

 + SteviaLayout: for constraint layout;
 + Alamofire: for rest API requests;
-+ AlamofireImage: for image conversion.
++ AlamofireImage: for image conversion;
++ MaterialComponents: to user Snackbar dialog message.